 Other VR applications

 As the systems that help create compelling virtual reality experiences develop, the primary applications have remained entertainment and gaming in particular although use for VR in business applications

 VR in entertainment

 For years, different forms of VR experiences have been common at theme parks or resorts that sometimes use their own custom physical props or landscapes to flesh out details and add novelty.

 While full VR suites and multi-projector systems remain prohibitively expensive for most casual users, tech companies have developed lower-tech configurations that offer a more minimal, but still thrilling, experience.

-Standalone VR headsets have been used to create augmented reality and virtual reality experiences in Google Maps, Pokemon Go, and other apps.
+, and other apps.
 Essentially, they link existing infrastructure and technology to create a new viewing experience.